 1940s White Tie Formalwear

-- Black tailcoat with satin lapels in a rounded shawl collar shape or wide pointed peak lapels.
+- Black tailcoat with satin lapels in a rounded shawl collar shape or with wide pointed peak lapels (see above).

-- White button down or stiff front wingtip dress shirts (or pleats).
+- White button down or stiff front (or pleated) wingtip dress shirt.

 - White silk bow tie.